· presenceintroduction

 There is a difference between being seen and being read.

 Most of the web today is rendered for humans, by JavaScript, in the browser.
 That works fine for people.
-It works much less well for the engines that increasingly summarize the web on humans’ behalf — the language models that answer questions, the agents that compose research, the index passes that decide which sources are worth quoting.
+It works much less well for the engines that increasingly summarise the web on humans’ behalf: the language models that answer questions, the agents that compose research, the index passes that decide which sources are worth quoting.

 These engines tend to read raw HTML.
 They do not always wait for hydration.
 If our argument lives only inside a bundle, our argument does not exist for them.